Here’s an introduction guide to informative travel in the United States. You can find site specific travel guides below as well.

 During the mid-20th century, the United States prided itself on being an ally to colonized countries.
 This was especially true for countries considered to be in the “sphere of influence” of the United States.
 This generally meant Latin and South America.
 It should be noted that the majority of these countries had their own independence movements, but many were supported either militarily or financially by the United States in effort to sway them to be persuaded by the perceived merits of capitalism (as opposed to communism) during the Cold War.
 While the subjugation of colonialism ended for many countries, most transitioned to imperialism in which the United States played a dominant role in influencing the newly independent country’s politics and economies, going so far as to overthrow democratically elected leaders.
 The United States’ supposed moral high ground over colonizers such the British and Spanish erodes during this period due to its interventions in a geopolitical effort to curb the expansion of the Soviet Union.

-In the late 1800s transcendalism and Manifest Destiny played an important role in pressuring Congress to act.
-Transcendalism in literature and art inspired and persuaded many to preserve beautiful landscapes.
+Transcendalism and Manifest Destiny of the late 1800s are two major factors that pressured Congress to act in the first place though.
+The portrayal of transcendalism in literature and art inspired and persuaded many to preserve beautiful landscapes.
 In addition, the moral mission of Manifest Destiny brought the remarkable beauty of land to the attention of many explorers, who in turn advocated for their protection.
 This culminated in 1864 when President Lincoln passed the Yosemite Grant Act, setting the precedent to establish the first national park at Yellowstone eight years later.